Best acne patch

 How long am I supposed to wear an acne patch?

 A. Most experts recommend wearing an acne patch for at least six hours for optimal effectiveness.
 On particularly troublesome pimples, you may want to leave the patch on for as long as 10 or 12 hours.
-After that point, they begin to lose effectiveness, and it is best to replace them with a new patch.
+After that point, they begin to lose effectiveness, and it’s best to replace them with a new patch.

 Can an acne patch damage my skin?

-A. As long as they are used as directed, acne patches will not damage the skin.
-However, if you have to use them repeatedly in the same spot, they can cause dryness, so you may want to consider using an oil-free moisturizer between applications.
+A. Not if you use it as directed.
+However, if you have to use patches repeatedly in the same spot, they can cause dryness, so you may want to use an oil-free moisturizer between applications.

-What is the best acne patch to buy?
+What’s the best acne patch to buy?

 Top acne patch